-Uterine fibroids are the most common tumor of the female pelvis.
+Fibroids, also called leiomyomas are the most common uterine tumor of the female pelvis.

-The most common type of fibroid is the “intramural” fibroid, or the fibroid that grows within the uterine wall.
+The most common type of fibroid is the “intramural” type that grows within the uterine wall.

 There is a lot of controversy in our field about whether these tumors need to be removed or not.
 The best data on this subject suggests that intramural fibroids measuring 3 cm or more (slightly more than an inch in diameter) should be removed prior to pregnancy.

 Many grow from one location into another – for example, many intramural fibroids are also partially subserosal or submucosal.
 Their location – in addition to defining their potential effect on fertility – also determines the best surgical approach to remove them.